Llewren/OphysiaBG1/OphysiaBG1/readme.txt

 Q: Does Ophysia have player-initiated dialogue?
 A: No.

+Q: Does Ophysia have any conflicts?
+A: Ophysia and Eldoth will eventually come to (verbal) blows and you will be forced to choose between one of them unless Skie is present or the PC has 16+ Charisma.

 Q: Is Ophysia's portrait is AI-generated?
 A: Yes.
 While I generally frown upon the usage of AI-generated content, this mod is a non-profit product, and commissioning art is not within my budget at this time.
 When it is, expect to see more portraits for Ophysia.